 Personnel assigned the responsibility of supervising the preparation and maintenance of NTD data were asked about the retention policy followed by the Metropolitan Council with respect to source documents supporting the NTD data reported on the Federal Funding Allocation Statistics forms.
+While the Metropolitan Council was not able to submit the Federal Funding Allocation Statistics forms, source documents were used to prepare the other NTD forms that create the Federal Funding Allocation Statistics forms.
 We were informed that source documents are retained for at least three years following the FTA's acknowledged receipt of the NTD report (Policy Manual, Federal Funding Allocation Test c).